apache/datasketches-website/docs/Frequency/FrequentDistinctTuplesSketch.md

 ### Error Behavior

-Note: the code for the following study can be found in the characterization repository [here](https://github.com/DataSketches/characterization/tree/master/src/main/java/org/apache/datasketches/characterization/fdt) and the configuration file can be found [here](https://github.com/DataSketches/characterization/tree/master/src/main/resources/fdt).
+Note: the code for the following study can be found in the characterization repository [here](https://github.com/apache/datasketches-characterization/tree/master/java-base/src/main/java/org/apache/datasketches/characterization/fdt) and the configuration file can be found [here](https://github.com/apache/datasketches-characterization/blob/master/java-base/src/main/resources/fdt/FdtAccuracyJob.conf).
+A login to GitHub will be required.

 In order to study the error behavior of this sketch a power-law distribution with a slope of -1 was created.
 The head of the distribution was a single item with a cardinality of 16384, and the tail of the distribution was 16384 items each with a cardinality of one.
-All the points inbetween were items that have multiplicities and cardinalities that would fall on a straight line plotted on a Log-X, Log-Y graph.
+All the points in between were items that have multiplicities and cardinalities that would fall on a straight line plotted on a Log-X, Log-Y graph.
 This generated an input stream of about 850K (Key, value) pairs, which was input into the sketch and is considered one trial.
 The sketch was constructed with a target threshold of 1% and a target RSE of 5%.

 Twenty such trials were run and the error distribution quantiles of the results were computed and is shown in the following graph.